Powerdraw Setup

 Before creating wellbore diagrams, we recommend adjusting several powerdraw and Microsoft Visio settings.

-These changes help simplify the drawing environment and prevent certain default Visio behaviors from interfering with wellbore diagram construction.
+These changes help simplify the drawing environment and prevent certain default Visio behaviours from interfering with wellbore diagram construction.

-The powerdraw Options dialog box contains two tabs.
+The powerdraw Options dialogue box contains two tabs.

 1. General Tab